PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/drs/drs_configuration/DRS_initial_configuration.rst

 DRS Initial Configuration
 ***************

-This chapter provides a quick overview of how to configure the DRS fon Cloud and tablets for  a new project.
+This chapter provides a quick overview of how to configure the DRS on Cloud and tablets for  a new project.

 Configuring a new folder on the cloud DRS storage account
 ----------------------